Out-of-Domain Robustness via Targeted Augmentations: Related work

-\tightparagraph{Failures of domain invariance.} To improve OOD robustness, the domain invariance literature focuses on learning models which are invariant to \domaindependent features, such that representations are independent of domain either marginally~\cite{ganin2016domain,albuquerque2019generalizing} or conditioned on $y$~\cite{long2018conditional,zhao2019learning}.
-Several works have pointed out failure modes of domain invariance~\cite{zhao2019learning,johansson2019support,akuzawa2020adversarial}, such as when label distributions vary across domains. \citet{mahajan2021domain} focus on cases where the distribution of causal features vary across domains; we additionally allow for $\xcore$ to be non-causal, such as habitat features in \iwc and \birds.
+\tightparagraph{Failures of domain invariance.} To improve OOD robustness, the domain invariance literature focuses on learning models which are invariant to \domaindependent features, such that representations are independent of domain marginally~\cite{ganin2016domain,albuquerque2019generalizing}.
+Several works have pointed out failure modes of this approach, including \citet{mahajan2021domain}, who focus on cases where the distribution of causal features vary across domains; we additionally allow for $\xcore$ to be non-causal, \eg habitat features in \iwc and \birds.

-\tightparagraph{Targeted augmentations in application literature.} Many existing domain-specific augmentations can fit the proposed framework of targeted augmentations.
-For example, \stainj is sourced from the biomedical literature and was designed for OOD robustness \citep{tellez2018whole,tellez2019quantifying,miller2021accuracy}. \cp (non-selective) has been previously applied to a smaller, single-habitat camera trap dataset~\citep{beery2020synthetic}.
-Our contribution lies in interpreting and formalizing why these targeted augmentations are effective OOD.

-\tightparagraph{Underspecification.} \citet{d2020underspecification} point out the underspecification issue in \ood generalization, in which multiple models are optimal on the training data, but generalize very differently \oodnodash.
-While our theoretical setting does not precisely fit the above definition of underspecification, we observe a related phenomenon; although there is a unique optimal model due to feature noise, OOD error can be high when the noiseless version of the regression problem is underspecified.